AmpersandTarski/RAP/README.md

 6. Now click the red "Reinstall application" button.
 This creates a fresh RAP4 database, so it may take a while.

-7. In your browser, navigate to your hostname, e.g. http://localhost, or click on Home.
+7. In your browser, click on Home or navigate to your hostname, e.g. http://localhost.
    Now you will see the RAP-application
    ![landing page](https://github.com/AmpersandTarski/RAP/blob/master/RAP%20landing%20page%202020-11-02.png)

-8. enable prototypes
+8. You'r not done yet!
+Now enable RAP to generate prototypes for your users
    ```
    sudo chmod 666 /var/run/docker.sock